OpenMined/PyAriesFL/README.md

 4) Follow the on-screen menu to issue credentials from the NHS Trusted agent to the Hospital.

-4) Start the Coordinator.
+5) Start the Coordinator.
 ```
 LEDGER_URL=http://dev.bcovrin.vonx.io ./run_demo coordinator
 ```
-5) Follow the on-screen menu in the hospital terminal to accept the new invitation link from the coordinator, and connect to it.

-6) Follow the on-screen menu so the coordinator can check the hospital's credentials.

-7) Start the regulator.
+6) Start the regulator.

 ```
 LEDGER_URL=http://dev.bcovrin.vonx.io ./run_demo regulator

 ```
-8) Follow the on-screen menu on the coordinator (4) to connect to the regulator.
+7) Follow the on-screen menu on the coordinator (4) to connect to the regulator.

-9) Follow the on-screen menu to Issue a credential from the Regulator to the Coordinator.
+8) Follow the on-screen menu to Issue a credential from the Regulator to the Coordinator.

-10) Follow the on-screen menu on the Coordinator (3) to create New Invitation for the hospital.
+9) Follow the on-screen menu on the Coordinator (3) to create New Invitation for the hospital.

+10) Follow the on-screen menu in the hospital terminal to accept the new invitation link from the coordinator, and connect to it.

+11) Follow the on-screen menu so the coordinator can check the hospital's credentials.
+If proof is valid, the coordinator adds this hospital to the list of the trusted connections.

-11) Follow the on-screen menu to check from the hospital terminal, the coordinator's credentials.
+12) Follow the on-screen menu to check from the hospital terminal, the coordinator's credentials.

-12) Exchange securely the model and continue with the training.
+13) After the hospitall has been added to the coordinator's trusted list, can be start the training process by accepting the model from the coordinator, trains the model, and sends back the updated model (updated model parameters) to the coordinator.
+Afterwards, coordinator sends the new updated model to the next hospital to continue the training until the full training procedure has been completed.

 # Inspiration